crossxwill/spurious_regression/README.md

 Using the `forecast` package, I propose an approach to detect spurious regressions using time-series cross-validation.
 The method is as follows:

-1. For each rolling subset of time-series data (i.e., rolling training data), fit a linear regression model and a competing naive model.
-A naive model uses only the last data point of the training data.
+1. For each rolling subset of time-series data (i.e., rolling training data), fit a linear regression model and a competing naive plus drift model (i.e., random walk with drift).
+A naive plus drift model uses only the last data point of the training data plus a drift.
+To reduce typing, "random walk with drift model" and "naive plus drift model" will be referred to as "naive model".

 2. Measure the MSE of each model (i.e, regression and naive) using a rolling test data set that is `h=1` period ahead of the training data.